paed01/llevel/README.md

 llevel
 ===========

-Log level handling, and thats it
+Log level handling, and thats it.

 Install **llevel**:
 ```